Teamwork makes the deal work. (Or does it?)

 What is Team Selling & When Should You Use It?

-It’s all about leveraging everyone’s unique skills and expertise to not only meet customer needs but to give them an exceptional experience.
-It’s teamwork, but with a hefty dose of strategy and flair.
+It’s all about leveraging everyone’s unique skills and expertise to meet customer needs and give them an exceptional experience.
+It’s teamwork but with a hefty dose of strategy and flair.

 Team selling can extend beyond the close to involve lead generation, prospecting, qualifying, and more.
-Really, it can permeate the entire sales process.
+It can permeate the entire sales process.

 Simplified, it may look like: